KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.63 The Great Refrain — Love or Completion

-* If many essences remain within Theon’s sphere
+* If many essences remain within Theon's sphere
     at the closing of a universe —
     Theon may remain.
     Not from compulsion,
     but from **love**.

 * If all essences have reached readiness,
-    or Theon’s redemptive arc has fulfilled itself,
+    or Theon's redemptive arc has fulfilled itself,
     then it may return to Aion —
     not as disappearance,
     but as **completion**.